Chootin/ChEdit/README.md

 Scroll with scroll wheel

-Star indicates if the file has been edited since the last save
+Star next to file path indicates the file has been edited since the last save

 # Build Instructions
 Install GCC and Curses